liethdallal/Project-1-Simon-Game/README.md

 -The score continues to go up after every additional color sequence is clicked

--The boxes all flash green 3 times after each correct sequence
+-The boxes all flash green after each correct sequence

--The boxes all flash red 3 times when the wrong sequence is clicked
+-The boxes all flash red when the wrong sequence is clicked

 ### Stretch Goals